c00rni/c00rni.github.io/_posts/2020-09-01-HackTheBox-Tabby-Walkthough.md

 ---

 This is a write up about 'Tabby' box from HackThebox.
-The machine is rated as easy by the community and CVE oriented.
+Tabby machine have the ip address 10.10.10.194 and is rated as easy by the community.
 I exploited a Local File Inclusion (LFI) vulnerability to get the admin web server credentials, used those credentials to upload a war file and get remote code execution.
 I found the password of a backup file, logged myself as user 'ash' with it and exploit a 'lxd' privilege escalation vulnerability to get full control of the machine.

 ![into_card.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/8ef266cc2812400c8683218347a1d3fc.png)